wp-plugins/twitter-friends-widget/readme.txt

 1. Update the options, from the Widgets Panel under the Appearance/ Design Panel.
 (Depends on your version of WordPress.)
 1. Access the "Twitter Friends Widget - Advanced Settings" from the Main Administration Menu.

+= Using Twitter Friends Shortcode =

+Twitter Friends now includes a WordPress shortcode that allows you to display your friends list in a post/ page.
+To use the shortcode, create a new post/ page and enter the  Twitter Friends shortcode.
+The shortcode uses the following syntax:

+[twitter-friends friends_per_row="20" num_friends="100"]

+The shortcode takes two attributes:
+1. friends_per_row: The amount of Twitter Friends to display across the page.
+Default is 20;
+1. num_friends: The number of friends to display.
+Default is 20;

 == Frequently Asked Questions ==

 = The profile images are not being displayed =